seahal/umaxica-app-apex/docs/dds.md

 Each workspace deploys **independently** to Cloudflare Workers:

 1. Developer runs `bun run deploy` in workspace directory
-2. Vite builds the application bundle
+2. Wrangler compiles the application bundle using its built-in esbuild pipeline
 3. Wrangler deploys the bundle to Cloudflare Workers
 4. Domain-specific worker is updated (e.g., `my-app` for `app/`)